Lawsuit challenges Alabama inmate labor system as ‘modern day slavery’

 The plaintiffs included two labor unions.
 The lawsuit said the supply of inmate labor puts downward pressure on wages for all workers and interferes with unions’ ability to organize workers.

 Lawsuits and initiatives in other states have also questioned or targeted the use of inmate labor.
-Men incarcerated at Louisiana State Penitentiary in September filed a lawsuit contending they have been forced to work in the prison’s fields for little or no pay, even when temperatures soar past 100 degrees Fahrenheit (37 Celsius).
+Men incarcerated at Louisiana State Penitentiary in September filed a lawsuit contending they have been forced to work in the prison’s fields for little or no pay, even when temperatures soar past 100 degrees Fahrenheit.